-What Are Aftermarket Parts?
+What Are Aftermarket Parts in Car Insurance?

 <lingo>When your vehicle is damaged in an accident, you will need to take it to a reputable auto mechanic or dealership to have it repaired.
 If specific parts were damaged in the accident, these may need to be replaced.
 Replacement parts generally fall into one of two categories: original manufacturer (OEM) parts or aftermarket parts.
 OEM parts come directly from your car's manufacturer and are made specifically for your vehicle, whereas aftermarket parts are made by a third party.
 If you have a choice between the two, it's always best to use OEM parts for repairs.</lingo>